openrails/openrails/Source/Documentation/Manual/physics.rst

 ``ORTSTractiveForceRampDownToZeroRate``, ``ORTSDynamicBrakeForceRampUpRate``,
 ``ORTSDynamicBrakeForceRampDownRate`` and ``ORTSDynamicBrakeForceRampDownToZeroRate``
 in the .eng file.
-The value of each parameter determines the force increase/decrease rate in one second.
+The value of each parameter determines the force increase/decrease rate.
 To include ramp up/down times also for power, use the equivalent ``ORTSTractivePowerRampUpRate``, ``ORTSTractivePowerRampDownRate``, ``ORTSTractivePowerRampDownToZeroRate``, ``ORTSDynamicBrakePowerRampUpRate``, ``ORTSDynamicBrakePowerRampDownRate`` and ``ORTSDynamicBrakePowerRampDownToZeroRate``